 Slip and fall accidents happen every day.
 In fact, more than 1 million Americans will visit the Emergency Room this year because of an injury caused by a slip and fall.
 Slip and fall injuries can serious, often requiring extensive medical care and rehabilitation.

-Whether you’ve suffered an injury at work or while on another person’s property, the attorneys at Lavent Law can help you recover the money you need after your slip and fall accident.
+Whether you’ve suffered an injury at work or while on another person’s property, the Miami accident attorneys at Lavent Law, P.A. can help you recover the money you need after your slip and fall accident.
 Call today to request a free consultation with our Florida slip and fall accident attorneys.

 Understanding Slip and Fall Accidents

 Slip and fall accidents happen when a person loses his or her footing and falls to the ground.
 This can happen for a variety of reasons.
 Sometimes, we will simply stumble over our own feet and trip ourselves.
 Other times, falls will happen because of dangerous conditions and factors outside of our own control.
 When another person is responsible for causing your slip and fall, they can be held liable for any damages you suffer.

 Where Do Slip and Fall Accidents Happen?